themehunk/th-all-in-one-woo-cart/README.txt

 == Upgrade Notice ==

 = 2.0.0=
-* Update : Auto reload page issue reolved.
+* Fixed : Cart page auto reload issue fixed.

 Thanks for using our plugin, We're sure you will create a great shopping website using this Woo Cart Plugin.
 If you have any query then you can contact at our forum : https://themehunk.com/contact-us/